thebushschool/cpjava/thisweek.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-## What's happening in CPJava for the next 4 weeks of Spring 2021!
-(Mar 8th - Apr 2nd) ??
+## What's happening in CPJava for the next 2 week of Spring 2021 with Spring Break intervening!
+(Apr 5th - Apr 23rd) ??

-### A. Reminders/Notifications for assignments due in March/April
+### A. Reminders/Notifications for assignments due in March/April/May

 | Seq | Topic | Content/Project | Due | Remarks
 | :--- | :--- | :--- | :--- | :--- |